Burloe/GoLogger/README.md

 https://github.com/user-attachments/assets/f8b55481-cd32-4be3-9e06-df4368d1183c

 ## Introduction
-Have you ever found yourself working on multiple new features or a large system involving numerous scripts, adding countless print statements to debug?
-This can clutter the output, making the information difficult to decipher and even harder to manage.
-Or perhaps you want your game to record events to help debug issues that your players may encounter.
-In that case, having a logging system in the background that records game events into external .log files could provide helpful a snapshot of the events leading up to a bug or crash that users can access and share.
+GoLogger is a standalone logging system that creates external .log files that your players/user or you can access.
+This plugin aims to aid in your development by storing game events with timestamps into an external file that you and your players/users can access to provide a history snapshot, a list of events leading up to a crash, bug or issue.
+This can replace the need for excessive use of `print()` and runs in the background.

 GoLogger was designed as a foundation for you to build upon.
 As such, it is intentionally minimalistic, making it flexible and scalable.
 Log entries can contain any message and data(as long as it can be converted into a string).
 However, simply installing this plugin won’t automatically generate log entries out of the bo, but adding these log entries to your code is as easy as writing a print() statement:

  	Log.entry("Your log entry message.", 0)	     # Result: [14:44:44] Your log entry message.

-**Note: GoLogger is as comprehensive as you make it.** However, it also works as a simple standalone logging system as is.<br><br><br>
+**Note: GoLogger is as comprehensive as you make it.** However, the plugin will work as a standalone logging system as is.<br><br><br>

 ## Installation and setup:
 ![Errors](https://github.com/Burloe/GoLogger/blob/main/Showcase/InstallErrors.png)<br>